 The Crystal Dining Room serves as the backbone of the ship's restaurant operations.
-Elegantly wood-paneled and with a minimum of flash and fuss to take your attention away from the experience itself, the restaurant is open-seating at breakfast and lunch (and we appreciated, time and time again, the sensitivity of maitre d's in not forcing shared encounters).
-At night, for most passengers, it's tradition all the way with seatings at 6:15 p.m. and 8:30 p.m.
-While our table for eight did comprise 40-something travelers, we shared little in common with the rest of the folks at our table.
-Still, the effort to seat like-aged folks together showed careful planning.
+Elegantly wood-paneled and with a minimum of flash and fuss to take your attention away from the experience itself, the restaurant is open-seating at breakfast and lunch.
+(We appreciated, time and time again, the sensitivity of maitre d's in not forcing shared encounters.)
+At night, for most passengers, it's tradition all the way, with seatings at 6:00 p.m. and 8:30 p.m.

 For well-heeled passengers who want a night to remember, Crystal offers the Vintage Room.
 For $2,100 (and up, depending on the wine you select), you can reserve the room for yourself and 13 of your closest friends.
-(Feeling particularly romantic?
-That $2,100 fee would be the same if you want dinner for just you and your date.)
 So what do you get for a meal that costs as much as many cruises?
-A private dinner with a custom-designed menu (if you want) with an emphasis on fine wine education and pairing.
-Separately, occasional food and wine theme cruises will also feature Michelin- starred chefs, and for $1,000 per guest, you can have dinners prepared by the chef in the Vintage room.
+The fee entitles you to a private dinner with a custom-designed menu (if you want) with an emphasis on fine wine education and pairing.
+Separately, occasional food and wine theme cruises will also feature Michelin- starred chefs, and for $1,000 per person, you can have dinners prepared by the chef in the Vintage Room.

 No matter which cabin type you book, you can dine in your stateroom off the main dining room menu for dinner, or choose from the extensive 24-hour room service menu.
 Those in the ship's many penthouses have the privilege of ordering off the popular Prego and Silk Road menus, too.